 Robyn participated in another short-term service trip to Costa Rica in May 2012 for two weeks.
 On this trip she spent the first week doing construction work at a church outside of San Jose.
 Specifically, it was a project to provide technical education and daycare to mothers from a nearby shantytown, Guarari.
 The second week she spent her time volunteering on a coffee plantation (Finca de la Bella) in Monteverde.

-Following her service in FEMA Corps, Robyn will be attending graduate school at the University of Sheffield in the UK in order to obtain a Master of Public Health degree in International Development.
+Following her service in FEMA Corps, Robyn will be attending Middlebury College's 7 week immersive Hebrew language program through the Kathryn Davis Peace Fellowship.
+She will then be attending graduate school at the University of Sheffield in the UK in order to obtain a Master of Public Health degree in International Development.